craigdickerson725/ghosts_over_dresden/TESTING.md

 | As a returning site user, I would like to easily find the complete discography, so that I can listen to the music that I have not yet heard. | ![screenshot](documentation/testing_screenshots/user_stories/discography.png) |
 | As a returning site user, I would like to easily find a way to contact the band, so that I can request live shows, merch, or anything that I feel should be made available to fans. | ![screenshot](documentation/testing_screenshots/user_stories/contact_form.png) |
 | As a returning site user, I would like to have quick access to the various social media pages for the band, as well as streaming platforms, so that I can see what the band is up to more immediately (ie, daily social posts, etc). | ![screenshot](documentation/testing_screenshots/user_stories/social_access.png) |

+## Bugs

+As far as functionality of the features is concerned, we have found that everything works as expected.
+This includes the interactive header and footer, as well as the links to the album art and the interactive contact form.

+However, there were warnings from the Lighthouse audits that show that the performance of the music page would be better if the layout shifts were improved.
+The sizing of the images was a bit tricky, considering their size, and the odd number of them made it difficult to line them up any other way, therefore it remains unchanged.
+As new releases come in the future, this will be improved.

+Also worth noting is a scaling issue when using a 4k monitor.
+We did not have access to a 4k monitor, so we tested it using DevTools.
+The first time we did this in DevTools, there was a rather large space on the bottom of the screen.
+We did not photo it, as we assumed it would happen again and we would be able to screenshot it if it remained consistent.
+However, as we ran the 4k view in DevTools afterward, it displayed as it should (which is documented in the responsiveness section screenshot).

+## Unfixed Bugs

+> [!NOTE]
+> There are no remaining bugs that I am aware of.